DucksAndNetherwort/stm8-lighthouse/README.md

 To change the brightness, press the button farthest from the USB connector, which will increase the brightness setting one position, and show it on the LED.

-To change the rate the LED blinks, press the button nearest the USB connector, which will increase the rate one position,
+To change the rate the LED blinks, press the button nearest the USB connector, which will decrease the rate one position,

 and show it on the LED, with brighter meaning faster.